-Christopher Buckley is a very funny man.
-I know this not just because I’ve read his books, which generally “kept me in stitches” (whatever that means), but also because I actually spent much of an evening with him not long ago.
-He’d come to Berkeley to do a “reading” from his then-newest book, They Eat Puppies, Don’t They?, and somehow I’d been invited to introduce him to the audience of about 150 people who were there to hear him.
+Buckley had come to Berkeley to do a “reading” from his then-newest book, They Eat Puppies, Don’t They?, and somehow I’d been invited to introduce him to the audience of about 150 people who were there to hear him.
 I managed to coax out two or maybe three laughs during my introduction and the questions I later posed.
 He elicited—oh, maybe 600.
 Because this was no “reading.”
 Like the consummate pro he is, he didn’t actually read from the book.
 He simply talked extemporaneously and, later, answered questions from the audience.
 The man is an accomplished stand-up comedian.

 No doubt Buckley spent the first half of his life in the shadow of his famous father, William F. Buckley, Jr. Bill Buckley founded the conservative National Review in 1955 and became the avatar of conservative politics through the magazine, hosting the popular weekly television show Firing Line, and writing several dozen books.
 His son followed him into journalism (as editor of Esquire in his twenties) and then politics.
 He wrote his first novel, The White House Mess, based on his experience as a speechwriter for then-Vice President George H. W. Bush.
 Buckley made news in 2008 when he broke from the Republican Party and the conservative movement to endorse Barack Obama for President.
-His twelfth satirical novel, Make Russia Great Again, was published in 2020.
+His twelfth satirical novel (Make Russia Great Again), was published in 2020, his thirteenth (Has Anyone Seen My Toes?) in 2022.

 The White House Mess (1986) – Here’s proof that Republicans can tell funny stories